sepulworld/deadman-check/README.md

 The deadman-check has 2 modes:

-1. Run with the Nomad periodic job as an additional [task](https://www.nomadproject.io/docs/job-specification/task.html) to update a key in Consul with current EPOCH time.
+1. Run with the Nomad periodic job as an additional [task](https://www.nomadproject.io/docs/job-specification/task.html) to update a key in Consul with current EPOCH time and required time frequency.

-2. Run as a separate process that will monitor the Consul key's EPOCH time value and alert if that value fails to meet a time 'freshness' threshold that is expected for that job.
+2. Run as a separate process that will monitor the Consul key's EPOCH time value and alert if that value fails to meet a time frequency threshold that is expected for that job.